1976 United States presidential debates: Debate schedule

-First presidential debate (Walnut Street Theater)
+September 23: First presidential debate (Walnut Street Theater)

-The Debate was held in the Walnut Street Theater in Philadelphia, Pennsylvania.
+The first presidential debate between President Gerald Ford and former Governor Jimmy Carter took place on Thursday, September 23, 1976, in the Walnut Street Theater in Philadelphia, Pennsylvania.

-Edwin Newman of NBC moderated the debate.
-A panel consisting of Elizabeth Drew, Frank Reynolds and James Gannon posed questions to the candidates.
+The debate was moderated by Edwin Newman of NBC, with a panel consisting of Elizabeth Drew, Frank Reynolds and James Gannon posed the questions to each candidate.

-This was the first presidential debate in 16 years.
-81 minutes into the broadcast of the 90 minute debate, the sound was lost and the debate was paused for 27 minutes before the problem was fixed and the debate could resume.
+This was the first presidential debate in 16 years, and the first such debate to be televised in color.
+Eighty-one minutes into the broadcast of the 90 minute debate, the sound was lost and the debate was paused for 27 minutes before the problem was fixed and the debate could resume.